9 Drinks That Can Help Lower Blood Pressure Quickly

 Key takeaways:

 High blood pressure is also known as hypertension and it doesn’t have a singular cause.
-People at higher risk of this medical condition include older people, people with a family history of hypertension, the obese or overweight, physically inactive people, smokers, people who take alcohol, and stressed out people.
+People at higher risk of this medical condition include older people, people with a family history of hypertension, physically inactive people, and people who experience chronic stress.

 While no food or drink is a "magic remedy" for high blood pressure, adopting a healthy diet is a management strategy for hypertension that can help prevent cardiovascular complications and mortality.
-A healthy diet encompasses what you eat and drink.
+Also, some instant home remedies are great tricks for lowering blood pressure.

-Below are some drinks you can take to help manage or lower your blood pressure if you have hypertension.
+Below are some drinks, including juices and teas that you can take to help manage or lower your blood pressure fast if you have hypertension.

 1. Pomegranate Juice

-Pomegranates contain antioxidative substances and a high amount of fiber, boosting their health benefits.
-They have an abundance of phenolic compounds that act as antioxidants.
+Pomegranate juice may help lower your blood pressure.
+This fruit contains antioxidant substances and a high amount of fiber, boosting its health benefits.
+It has an abundance of phenolic compounds that act as antioxidants.

 In a randomized controlled trial, consuming 200 ml of pomegranate juice per day for 6 weeks significantly reduced systolic and diastolic blood pressure in people with hypertension.